Beliefs

 • We are empowered evangelicals.

-I confess my affirmation of the Apostle's, Nicene, and Chalcedonian Creeds, which I believe to reflect Christian orthodoxy and the clear teaching of Holy Scripture.
-In addition, as a member of The Vineyard Church, I make the following confession of faith my own:
+the clear teaching of Holy Scripture.
+In addition, as a partner of the Vineyard Church, I make the following confession of faith my own:

 • I believe in one living and true God, the Creator and Lord of the heavens and the earth.
 In the unity of the Godhead there are three persons, of one substance, equal in power and eternity: God the Father, God the Son, and God the Holy Spirit.

 • I believe that Jesus Christ is truly God and truly man, yet one Messiah, the only mediator between God and man.
 There is no other name under heaven by which we must be saved.
+I believe that Jesus Christ came down from heaven, was incarnated by the

-• I believe that Jesus Christ came down from heaven, was incarnated by the Holy Spirit and was born of the Virgin Mary.
+Holy Spirit and was born of the Virgin Mary.
 He lived a sinless life in perfect obedience to the Father, and was crucified for my sins.
 He suffered, died, and was buried, and He rose bodily from the dead on the third day.
 As the God-man, Jesus Christ ascended into heaven and now sits at the right hand of God the Father, interceding for His people.
 At His first coming, Jesus inaugurated the fulfillment of the Kingdom of God.

 • I believe in the Holy Spirit, who came forth from the Father and Son to convict the world of sin, righteousness, and judgment, and to regenerate, sanctify and empower for ministry every believer in Jesus Christ.
 He is an abiding Helper, Teacher and Guide.